Water: Legislation & Directives

 Water Security Initiative

-The Water Security (WS) initiative is a U.S. Environmental Protection Agency (EPA) program that addresses the risk of intentional contamination of drinking water distribution systems.
+The Water Security (WS) initiative is a U.S. Environmental Protection Agency (EPA) program that helps drinking water utilities identify and respond to water quality problems, including contamination, in the distribution system.

 EPA established this initiative in response to Homeland Security Presidential Directive 9, under which the Agency must